microsoft/promptbench/README.md

 - [15/12/2023] Add detailed instructions for users to add new modules (models, datasets, etc.) [examples/add_new_modules.md](examples/add_new_modules.md).
 - [05/12/2023] Published promptbench 0.0.1.

+*PromptEval is an efficient multi-prompt evaluation method that uses the performance of LLMs on a small amount of data to build an IRT-like model.
+This model is then used to predict the performance of LLMs on unseen data.
+Tests on MMLU, BBH, and LMentry show that this method requires sampling only 5% of the data to reduce the error between estimated and actual performance to around 2%.
+For more details, please refer to https://arxiv.org/abs/2405.17202.*

 <!-- Introduction -->